audreyqyfu/LATE/README.md

 Install `tensorflow` to use CPUs and `tensorflow-gpu` to use GPUs.

+### Create a virtual environment for installation
+LATE is not compatible with TensorFlow 2 yet.
+You may want to create a virtual environment to use TensorFlow 1.
+To do so, you can follow the instructions at https://www.tensorflow.org/install/pip.
+The same instructions are also given below for macOS:

+In terminal, create a virtual environment:
+`$ virtualenv --system-site-packages -p python3 ./tensorflow1`
+`$ source ./tensorflow1/bin/activate`
+In the virtual environment, install tensorflow 1.x (e.g., 1.15):
+`(tensorflow1)$ pip install --upgrade pip` `(tensorflow1)$ pip list`
+`(tensorflow1)$ pip install --upgrade tensorflow==1.15`
+Once you are done with the analysis, you can deactivate the virtual environment:
+`(tensorflow1)$ deactivate`

 ## Usage
 Note: In the current version of LATE, code described below needs to run where it is stored on your computer.
 To do so, go to the folder 'scripts/'
 `cd scripts/`